Hercules Dome

 Getting people and equipment to Hercules Dome for drilling is a major operation, which will likely involve at least one tractor-traverse all the way from McMurdo Station, about 1600 kilometers away.
 For much of the distance, we will be able to take advantage of the well-established route from McMurdo to South Pole.

-Drilling is expected to begin at the earliest in the 2025/26 field season.
+The current logistics timeline has the first traverse to Hercules Dome starting no sooner than the 2025/2026 field season.
 View the project timeline for the latest schedule of anticipated activities.
 In the meanwhile, we’ll be working with the National Science Foundation, the Antarctic Support Contractor, and the U.S. Ice Drilling Program (IDP) engineers at the University of Madison-Wisconsin, in planning logistics.

 Because drilling will not begin for a few years, there is ample time to consider getting involved in the science and in other aspects of the project.